priii/frontend-nanodegree-feedreader/README.md

 7. Wrote a new test suite named `"New Feed Selection"` and a test that ensures when a new feed is loaded by the `loadFeed` function that the content actually changes .
   *By getting the header title of two different feeds (0 and 1 which is udacity and css trick heading) and comparing them to check whether the contant actually changes or not!*

-21. Write a README file detailing all steps required to successfully run the application.
-If you have added additional tests (for Udacious Test Coverage),  provide documentation for what these future features are and what the tests are checking for.

 ## To Run this project
 1. Download or cloan the [frontend-nanodegree-feedreader](https://github.com/priii/frontend-nanodegree-feedreader) project!
 2. Run the index.html file in your chrome Browser.